jmaham23/Fantasy_DFS_Web_Scraper/README.md

-# GraphQLFantasyFootballApi
+# Web Scraper for NFL DFS data for use in roster construction and analytics.
-API for CRUD operations and advanced querying on a host of fantasy data dating back to 2015
+Scrapes data and hosts on a single endpoint.